nigyta/dfast_core/README.md

 * blastp, makeblastdb, blastdbcmd, rpsblast, rpsbproc from [NCBI-BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) package.
 (Public domain)
 * hmmpress, hmmscan from [HMMer](http://hmmer.org/) package (GPLv3)
 * [LAST](http://last.cbrc.jp/) (GPLv3)

+## Trouble shoot
+* GLIBCXX not found error in Linux system
+If your system is old, DFAST will abort with the message "/usr/lib64/libstdc++.so.6: version 'GLIBCXX_3.4.15' not found".
+In this case, you need to update "libstdc++.so.6".
+(You might need to a newer version of GCC)
+Please check the file as following: `strings /usr/lib64/libstdc++.so.6 | grep GLIBCXX`

 ## <a id="citation"></a>Citation
 * on-line version of DFAST